SoftwareSinner/github-installation-script/READMEFIRST.md

-Note: This only runs on linux and Mac OSX.
+Note: This only runs on linux based systems and Mac OSX.

 If you have two factor authentication setup with github this script may not run for you.